 - Install an alarm on your gate.

 Any door that leads to your pool should have an alarm that sounds whenever it is opened.
-The alarm should be loud enough that you can hear it anywhere in your house, and should ring long enough that you clearly notice it.
-This way you’ll be alerted if someone is using the pool without your permission or knowledge.
+The alarm should be loud enough that you can hear it anywhere in your house and should ring long enough that you clearly notice it.
+This way you’ll be alerted if someone is near your pool without your permission or knowledge.

 - Never swim alone.

 Perhaps the best thing you can do for both yourself and others is to mandate that no one ever swims alone.
-Doing this is absolutely essential if you have children, but it’s also a great rule for adults, too.
-Accidents happen, and you don’t want to be alone when they do.
+Doing this is absolutely essential if you have children, but it is also a great rule for adults.
+Accidents happen, and you do not want to be alone when they do.

 - Get CPR training.

 CPR takes very little time to learn and you can likely find free classes in your area.
-No matter how close you are to a rescue squad, CPR training is a must if you have a pool.
+No matter how close you are to a rescue squad, CPR training is imperative if you have a swimming pool.

 - Keep the area around the pool free of obstacles.

-Whether you have lounge chairs or toys, everything needs to be moved back to help protect both you and your guests from falls.
+Whether you have lounge chairs or toys, everything should be moved back to help protect both you and your guests from falls.